Compilation Flow

 architecture.
 Similar to

-in Clang.
-Can be disabled with the-disable-native
+-march=nativein Clang.
+Can be disabled with the-disable-nativecompiler flag.

 GPU code generation¶